Ensenada Cruise Port Guide

 6.3 Hussong’s Cantina

 • Historic bar: Established in 1892, Hussong’s Cantina is the oldest bar in Baja California and a beloved institution in Ensenada.
-You may not think a bar is culture, but this place is cool and with a visit with family and non drinkers.
+You may not think a bar is culture, but this place is cool and with a visit with family and non-drinkers like me.
 Great tacos next door.

 6.4 Plaza Civica (just walk through it)

-• Overview: Plaza Civica is a popular gathering spot in downtown Ensenada, known for its three large busts of famous Mexican figures: Benito Juárez, Miguel Hidalgo, and Venustiano Carranza.
+• Overview: Walk to it from waterfront, passing through flagpole plaza and water spouts.
+Plaza Civica is a popular gathering spot in downtown Ensenada, known for its three large busts of famous Mexican figures: Benito Juárez, Miguel Hidalgo, and Venustiano Carranza.
 The plaza is a great place to relax and people-watch, with plenty of benches and shade trees.
 Sometimes city fairs held here.
 Water fountains.

 • Events: Throughout the year, Plaza Civica hosts various public events, including festivals, concerts, and cultural performances.
 Check the local calendar in facebook group.